create a folder for our project

 Migrations

-Once we defined our models, we needed to actually update our database schema to match our models.
+Once we have defined our models, we need to update our database schema to match our models.
 A schema is like a blueprint, it tells the database what objects look like.
 Updating the schema is typically called a migration.
 Django provides some very nice tools to help us generate code to run migrations and to actually run them.
-Specifically, to generate migrations, we ran
+Specifically, to generate migrations, we can run

-This resulted in generated files in the migrations
+This results in generated files in the migrations

-folder of our app.
+.
 They’re numbered starting from 0001.
 At a high level, what Django is doing is looking at the current schema of your database and comparing it to the models you wrote.
 It generates the necessary actions to run on the database to match your model code.
-To actually run the migrations, we simply ran
+To actually apply the migrations, simply run

 python manage.py migrate